Top EU official questions Trump’s trustworthiness over Greenland tariff threat

 The EU has three major economic tools it could use to pressure Washington: new tariffs, suspension of the U.S.-EU trade deal, and the “trade bazooka” — the unofficial term for the bloc’s Anti-Coercion Instrument, which could sanction individuals or institutions found to be putting undue pressure on the EU.

 Earlier Tuesday, Trump posted on social media that he had spoken with NATO Secretary General Mark Rutte.
-He said "I agreed to a meeting of the various parties in Davos, Switzerland,” which is hosting the World Economic Forum’s annual meeting this week.
+He said “I agreed to a meeting of the various parties in Davos, Switzerland.”

 France's Macron suggests G-7 meeting in Paris this week